 (4) An order under subregulation (3)(b) may include orders relating to the future conduct of the proceedings to which the fees relate or the effect of anything that has been done in respect of the proceedings until the sum ordered to be paid has been paid.

-[Regulation 107F inserted in Gazette 13 Jan 2017 p.
+[Regulation 107F inserted: Gazette 13 Jan 2017 p.
 343-4.]

 107G.
 Refunds